conventional-changelog/conventional-changelog/packages/conventional-recommended-bump/README.md

 - [conventional-github-releaser](https://github.com/stevemao/conventional-github-releaser) - Make a new GitHub release from git metadata
 - [conventional-changelog](https://github.com/ajoslin/conventional-changelog) - Generate a changelog from git metadata
+- [conventional-commits-detector](https://github.com/stevemao/conventional-commits-detector) - Detect what commit message convention your repository is using

 ## License